-A global call to the States and humanity for the preservation of life on the planet and future generations.
+A global call to the states and humanity for the preservation of life on the planet and future generations.

-Having met as the Constituent Assembly of the Alliance of Mother Nature's Guardians on November 28th, 2015, in Paris, representatives of indigenous peoples, personalities and non-governmental organizations from around the globe reminded:
+Having met as the Constituent Assembly of the Alliance of Mother Nature's Guardians on November 28th, 2015, in Paris, representatives of indigenous peoples, personalities and non-governmental organizations from around the globe reminded :

-- That the indigenous peoples represent over 370 million individuals in more than 70 countries on five continents; - That they form more than 5000 different groups and speak more than 4000 languages.
+- That the indigenous peoples represent over 370 million individuals in more than 70 countries on five continents ; - That they form more than 5000 different groups and speak more than 4000 languages.

-At the end of the foregoing Constituent Assembly, the Alliance approved seventeen proposals, which are contained in Annex 1.

-On the invitation of indigenous leaders from Brazil, indigenous representatives and their allies to meet again in Brasilia, from October 11 to 16, 2017, to strengthen the principles covered in the seventeen proposals.
+At the end of the foregoing Constituent Assembly, the Alliance approved seventeen proposals.
+At the invitation of indigenous leaders from Brazil, indigenous representatives and their allies met again in Brasilia, from October 11 to 16, 2017, to strengthen the principles covered in the initial seventeen proposals.

-This Second Assembly is meant to carry the voice of indigenous peoples and their allies, urging humanity to take the necessary measures to protect the sacred character of water, air, soil, earth, fire and lifecycle.
+This Second Assembly is meant to carry the voice of indigenous peoples and their allies, and urges mankind to take the necessary measures to protect the sacred character of water, air, soil, earth, fire and lifecycle.

-Considering that the change necessarily involves the respect for the Rights of Nature, and the Rights of Mother Earth, as well as the adoption of rules that recognize the equality of rights for ecosystems to exist, thrive and regenerate;
+Considering that change necessarily involves respect for the Rights of Nature, and the Rights of Mother Earth, as well as the adoption of rules that recognize the equality of rights for ecosystems to exist, thrive and regenerate ;